 - Organize your site for your customers.
 Understand your website is not about you or your business.
 Yes, it’s about what you have and can offer, but more importantly, it’s about how you can help your prospects Understand your website is not about you or your business.
 Yes, it’s about what you have and can offer, but more importantly, it’s about how you can help your prospects and customers – how you can solve their problems.
 You have to show them (through your website content) how you can help them with what they’re looking for.
 Your website cannot portray an “it’s MY website” and “it’s MY business” attitude.
 If it does, it won’t attract the customers you want and not near as many as you’d like.

 - Include key strategies in your content.
 Make sure the following items are addressed in your content.
 If you want your prospects to find you (and buy from you), these are not an option:

 - Reiterate what they’re looking for.

 - Show how you can help them in the best possible way.

-- Solve their needs and “pain” with simple solutions that will bring them the relief they need.
+- Solve their needs and “pain” with simple solutions that will bring them the relief they want.
 This will make them very happy.
-Happy prospects become returning customers.
+And happy prospects become returning customers.

-Apply the “customer focus” items listed above to your website today.
-This will improve your search engine rankings and customers!
+Apply these “customer focus” items to your website today.
+This will improve your search engine rankings and win customers!